npaun/goc/reports/milestone1_report.md

 ### Parser

-TODO: Things that we need to weed: (invalid break/continue stmts, expression in short_var_decl?)
+The parser was implemented using Menhir, a drop-in replacement for ocamlyacc which provides better explanations of rule conflicts as well as a number of convenience features, such as defining higher-order grammar rules for common cases like comma-separated lists.
+The overall design of the parser follows the AST and the Go specification fairly closely.
+For statements like declarations and assignments, our parser is responsible for immediately pairing the lvalues to the expressions.
+This would not work for Go itself due to the possibility of multiple return values.
+However, we have generally steered clear of complex semantic actions.

+Errors are handled using Menhir's 'old' API, which upon a syntax error shifts a synthetic token called 'error' which rules can incorporate in order to target messages to the appropriate circumstances.
+We also considered using Menhir's 'messages files' in which samples of invalid programs are paired with a generated message.
+Once the parsing stage has been completed without syntactic issues, error messages can also use the pretty printer to illustrate the fault.

+We chose to enforce certain syntactic rules with a set of weeding passes, each of which is responsible for enforcing a few closely related rules. `Terminal` ensures that `break` and `continue` are used only within loops, and that functions which must return a value in fact do so (the latter aspect is disabled in milestone 1). `Lvalue` currently does nothing useful, but will eventually check that expressions used on the left-hand side are appropriate. `Switch` ensures that `switch` statements have either 0 or 1 default cases (the default case is not always last in Go, therefore doing it in the parser would be unpleasant.)

 ### AST

 Variant types make the ML family particularly well suited to working with ASTs and other tree structures.
 The design of the AST is largely conventional, and much of the terminology used was chosen in accordance with the Go specification.
 Broadly, a program is structured as a list of top-level declarations, which may introduce types, variables and functions.
 The body of a function is a block, modelled as a list of statements.
 Some statements may contain expressions, declarations, and blocks.
 In order to attach line number and debugging information to various nodes in the AST, we created a polymorphic type named `annotated`, which is currently used to mark statements and expression operands.
 This type also holds a field named `_derived` which will allow expressions to be annotated with types by the symbol table generator and the type checker.
 A few more unusual aspects of our AST design are worth noting.
 For this project, we decided to make the AST as flat as possible, in order to reduce cognitive load due to levels of nesting.
+This leads to using polymorphic types in cases where some node types maybe subsets of another type, rather than chaining variant tags.
+The correct use of the blank identifier is enforced at the Ocaml type system level by distinguishing between a group of polymorphic variants: `identifier'` (blank or named identifier), `lvalue` (only assignable expressions) and `lvalue'` (assignable expressions and the blank identifier).

 ### Pretty-Printer